 0: Number of pants that I brought that still fit.
 Note: I still wear all the pants that are too big so my outfits these days are quite comical.
 Also the number of things i have accidentally dropped into the latrine.
 Thankfully.

 1: Number of kittens I’ve seen.
 Also number of kittens that currently live at my house.
 Also the number of times I have eaten fish.
+Also the number of Chinese Restaurants in Huye.

 2: Number of volunteers from South Carolina in my cohort.
 Also number of volunteers from South Carolina that I know.